pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 Section 8 (before the study, during the study, after the study).

-A complete listing of essential documents and records, including their purpose and detailed SOP section references, is provided in Appendix A.
+A complete listing of essential documents and records, including their purpose and detailed SOP section references, is described below in Sections 5, 6 and 7.

-Not all documents listed in Appendix A (pw todo link) will be applicable to every *observational study*.
+Not all documents listed below will be applicable to every *observational study*.
 The study protocol **SHALL** identify which documents are required for that specific study.